wger-project/docs/docs/production/installation.rst

 Install ``npm``, ``yarn`` (1.x) and ``sass``

-If you plan to use video files, it's recommended you install ffmpeg as well (this is not sctrictly necessary, it's just used for better upload validation as well as the extraction of some information from the video files such as resolution, codec, etc)::
+If you plan to use video files, it's recommended you install ffmpeg as well (this is not strictly necessary, it's just used for better upload validation as well as the extraction of some information from the video files such as resolution, codec, etc)::